viltsu/plugin.video.generalconference/README.md

 Developer
 -------
-I'm a father of two young boys and a memeber of [The Church of Jesus Christ of Latter-day Saints](http://lds.org).
-At the moment I'm a student in the University of Helsinki (major in math).
+I'm memeber of [The Church of Jesus Christ of Latter-day Saints](http://lds.org) and at the moment I'm a student in the University of Helsinki and an IT consultant for a company.

 Licence
 -------